manbirmarwah/marwahmanbir/README.md

 ## 👋 Hello World!

-I am a 21 year old engineer from India and I'm passionate about empowering people through technology to achieve more, while having experience in building and scaling developer communities.
+I'm a 21 year old engineer from India and I'm passionate about empowering people through technology to achieve more, while having experience in building and scaling developer communities.
 I've played around a little with Android Development, Design, Arduino and Open Source.
 I love to learn new things and always look for ways to contribute in any possible way.

 ### To know a little more about me...
 - 🐦 Twitter: [@manbirmarwah](https://twitter.com/manbirmarwah)